How to Create Effective Food Standard Operating Procedures

 Develop checklists to make SOPs easier to follow and understand.

 Start by breaking each task into clear, small actions.
-Use short, direct phrases and keep each line focused on one step only.
-Doing so helps busy staff scan and complete tasks quickly.
+Use short, direct phrases while keeping each line focused on a single step.
+Doing so helps busy staff members scan and complete tasks quickly.

-You should also group related items together.
+You should also group related items.
 For example, when creating a restaurant audit checklist, include sanitation and hygiene practices in one area.

 Then, add timing where it matters, such as “every four hours” or “at the end of the shift.”
 This helps build habits and reduce errors.